jeacom25b/Softwrap-Manual/docs/index.md

 # Welcome to the Softwrap Manual

-Welcome to this unfinished page, this manual is currently under construction.

 Softwrap is an addon that helps with re-utilizing mesh topology inside blender.
 As the name states SoftWrap uses softbody simulation to wrap a mesh on another.